ni/nimi-python/docs/nirfsg/class.rst

     .. py:attribute:: direct_download

-        Specifies whether the :py:meth:`nirfsg.Session.write_arb_waveform` method immediately writes waveforms to the device or copies the waveform to host memory for later download.
+        Specifies whether the :py:meth:`nirfsg.Session.WriteArbWaveform` method immediately writes waveforms to the device or copies the waveform to host memory for later download.
 NI-RFSG reads and validates this property when an arbitrary waveform is first allocated.

                         For the PXI-5670, direct download is always disabled.
 For all other devices, direct download is always enabled.